carlosmarin/WhatLine.js/README.md

 <p online>You have intenet connection</p>
 ````

-Rememmber this point, when you use offline attribute, this element's display will be none! so you when see this message when you are offline! but for online attribute, this message show everytime when you are online.
+Rememmber this point, when you use offline attribute, this element's display will be none! so you see this message when you are offline! but for online attribute, this message show everytime when you are online.

 And way 2! you can use javascript api to set callback for online/offline users with this code:
 ```javascript